Accounts Payable (AP) Turnover Ratio

 How Can SaaS Companies Find the Right Balance?

 Finding the right balance between high and low accounts payable turnover ratios is important for a financially stable business that invests in growth opportunities.
-A high turnover ratio satisfies lenders and creditors and highlights your creditworthiness, which is critical if your business is dependent on lines of credit to operate.
+A higher ratio satisfies lenders and creditors and highlights your creditworthiness, which is critical if your business is dependent on lines of credit to operate.
 But, investors may also seek evidence that the company knows how to use investments strategically.
 In that case, a business may take longer to pay off bills while it uses funds to benefit the business.

 SaaS companies can find the right balance by tracking their accounts payable turnover ratio carefully with effective financial reporting.
 Analyzing the following SaaS finance metrics and financial statements will help you convey the financial and operational help of your business so partners can be proactive about necessary changes.